Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 Marshal of the Soviet Union Govorov is commanding the Leningrad Front.

-The commander of the Front, Marshal of the Soviet Union Vasilevskij.
+Commander of the Front, Marshal of the Soviet Union Vasilevsky.

-Twice Hero of the Soviet Union, Colonel General Chujkov.
+Twice Hero of the Soviet Union, Colonel-General Chuikov.

 The representatives of the Polish battle units.

-The commander of the First Ukrainian Front, Marshal of the Soviet Union Konev.
+Commander of the 1st Ukrainian Front, Marshal of the Soviet Union Konev.

 The whole world knows the name of this pilot.